TouchMedia360/cordova-plugin-run-in-background/README.md

 ## Android specifics

 ### Transit between application states
 Android allows to programmatically move from foreground to background or vice versa.

+Note: starting with Android 10, you must request the "Draw on Top" permission from the user or the call to `moveToForeground` will silently fail.
+You can request it with `cordova.plugins.backgroundMode.requestForegroundPermission();`.
+This permission isn't necessary for `moveToBackground`

 ```js
 cordova.plugins.backgroundMode.moveToBackground();